andreasweishaupt/AdlerDevelopmentEnvironment/moodle/README.md

 - `git config --global core.autocrlf false` or `git config --global core.autocrlf input`

 **Debug shell scripts manually executed in WSL**:
-For PHPStorm path mapping to work it is required to set an environment variable in the WSL instance before executing the PHP script: `export PHP_IDE_CONFIG="serverName=localhost"`
+For PHPStorm path mapping to work it is required to set an environment variable in the WSL instance before executing the PHP script: `export PHP_IDE_CONFIG="serverName=localhost"` \
+"localhost" is the name of the server configured in PHPStorm.

+It might be necessary to manually set the idekey: `export XDEBUG_CONFIG="idekey=blub"`.
+The value itself ("blub") is irrelevant.

 ## Environment Setup
 This section will describe how to setup and reset the development environment.